4 Hour Meal Prep for the Busy Beginner

 Everything does not have to be precooked.
 We can shave downtime by just portioning meats & veggies if we wanted to.
 Taste is super important to me.
 If I’m going to put something in my body, it better taste good.
 This is also why I don’t recommend cooking for the whole week at once.
 If it doesn’t turn out how you expected, you’re stuck with food you won’t enjoy, and it will ruin the whole experience for you.

 Once you are all done, it’s time to reflect.
 What was your favorite part of the process?
 What was the biggest challenge on your mind?
 How can you make it even easier next time?
 You can use these reflections to tweak your future meal preps as necessary.
 Over time, it becomes natural because you realize how valuable the benefits are.
-We’re keeping it simple, but as you get advanced you can refine your strategy based off your experience and observations.
+We’re keeping it simple, but as you get advanced you can refine your strategy based on your experience and observations.